SCUT-DLVCLab/TVSIP/README.md

 <div align=center>

-# From Pixels to Semantics: a Novel MLLM-Driven Approach for Explainable Tampered Text Detection
+# From Pixels to Semantics: A Novel MLLM-Driven Approach for Explainable Tampered Text Detection

 </div>